fraba/2026-CAITG-Winter-School/installation-assistant-knowledge.md

 - "Do I have to pay?"
 Running a local model with LM Studio is free.
 API keys from commercial providers usually require a paid account or credit.
 If a participant does not want to pay, the local option through LM Studio is the way to go.
 - "What is an API key?"
 It is a secret code from a model provider that lets a program use that provider's models.
 Participants create it in their own account with the provider, and paste it into the tool that needs it.
 The assistant must never ask a participant to share their API key.

 ---

+## Tool: Obsidian

+**What it is and who needs it.** Used on Day 3 (literature review, Francesco Bailo).
+Obsidian is a free note-taking and knowledge-management app that stores notes as plain markdown files in a local folder called a vault.
+It is used to organise literature notes and the links between them.

+**Steps.**

+1. Download and install Obsidian for the participant's operating system: https://obsidian.md/download
+2. Open Obsidian and create a new vault when prompted.
+A vault is just a folder for the notes, so any location is fine.

+Obsidian is free for personal use, needs no account, and installs into a user folder without administrator rights.
+It works on Windows, macOS (Intel and Apple Silicon), and Linux.

+**Common questions.**

+- "Do I need an account or to pay?"
+No. Obsidian is free for personal use and needs no sign-up.
+Notes stay on the computer as markdown files.
+- "I don't have admin rights on my laptop."
+Obsidian installs into a user folder and does not need administrator rights, so it should install anyway.
+- "What is a vault?"
+It is simply a folder where Obsidian keeps the notes.
+Creating one is part of first launch, and any location works.

+---